中文

 .

-Supported by Team ThreeEQ, Chief Mentor Jason Ma personally mentors students 1:1 to help them prepare exceptionally well, achieve strong outcomes, and grow and lead with wisdom, well-being, and compassion.
-We guide students through each stage of their journey—from highly competitive college planning, applications, and admissions to meaningful personal growth, contribution, connection, and significance—so they are equipped not only for admission to elite schools, but also for lives of purpose, resilience, and impact.
+Chief Mentor Jason Ma, supported by Team ThreeEQ, personally coaches and mentors private mentees/students 1:1 to help them prepare superbly well, achieve strong outcomes, and grow and lead with wisdom, well-being, and compassion.
+We guide students through each stage of their journey—from competitive college planning, applications, and admissions to meaningful personal growth, contribution, connection, and significance—so they are equipped not only for admission to elite schools, but also for lives of purpose, resilience, and impact.

-At the core of this mentorship is Mr. Ma’s well-established 4S and 3EQ framework, which helps students develop:
+Through the competitive college planning and application process, Mr. Ma’s well-established 4S and 3EQ framework helps students develop:

 .